FreekMencke/node-ts-starter-cli/README.md

 # Node TS Starter CLI

-The Node TS Starter CLI is a command-line tool that helps developers quickly set up a new Node.js project with TypeScript.
-It offers a variety of features such as strict TypeScript configuration, esbuild, EditorConfig, and support for Docker, Github Action CI, linting, and config per environment.
+Since I make a lot of projects, I created this **Node TS Starter CLI** to easily create a new Node project with TypeScript.

 ## Getting started